Leadership accountability for results within any organization brings about many interesting questions.

 For a publicly traded company, these quarterly calls allow the public to hear the language of corporate leaders as they provide the results for the previous quarter.

 The language will vary depending on last quarter’s results.
 If the results were positive, they indicate how the business performed against projections and the competition.

 If the results were less than positive, they would provide a list of reasons why the projections were not achieved.

 It is the lack of positive results and explanations given that are interesting.

-Real Accountability or lack thereof occurs during an earnings call when a company’s misses its projections.
+Real Accountability, or lack thereof, occurs during an earnings call when a company misses its projections.

-When it comes to earnings call and CEO/Leader accountability investors want to hear a straight answer.
+When it comes to earnings calls and CEO/Leader accountability, investors want to hear a straight answer.

-When the language of the call is complex, investors also perceive the CEO/Leaders as not being accountable for results and intentionally using language that misleads investor as well as being deceptive.
+When the language of the call is complex, investors also perceive the CEO/Leader as not being accountable for results and intentionally using language that misleads investors as well as being deceptive.

 It is apparent that CEO/Leaders must be accountable and responsible during earnings calls.
 The risk to shareholder value is too high to do otherwise.

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!